denniswiersma/LifelinesML/README.md

 # LifelinesML
 R shiny application made for the Honours Lab "From stupid data to intelligent Solutions" at Hanze University of Applied Sciences.
 Course taken in academic year of 22/23.

+A running version of this project can be found at [lifelinesml.denniswiersma.com](https://lifelinesml.denniswiersma.com/)

 ## Usage

 ### Getting the code